Leica Microsystems: Details

 In the field of high resolution optical microscopy they produce commercial versions of the STED microscope offering sub-diffraction resolution.
 In 2007 they launched the TCS STED which operates at a resolution <100 nm.
 In 2009 they launched the TCS STED CW using a CW laser light source where a resolution <80 nm can be achieved.

-On 29 September 2011 Leica Microsystems and TrueVision 3D Surgical announced their intention to jointly produce products that will improve microsurgery outcomes in ophthalmology and neurosurgery under the Leica brand.
+On 29 September 2011 Leica Microsystems and TrueVision 3D Surgical announced their intention to jointly produce products for ophthalmology and neurosurgery under the Leica brand.